0x1eef/ryo.rb/README.md

-Ryo can be suitable for establishing relationships between objects, for acting as a drop-in OpenStruct replacement, and for a number of other use cases where prototype-based inheritance makes sense.
+Ryo can be suitable for establishing relationships between objects, for acting as a drop-in OpenStruct replacement, and for a number of other scenarios where prototype-based inheritance makes sense.

 JavaScript's implementation of prototype-based inheritance was a source of inspiration and served as a reference point for Ryo's implementation.